UMDOER/PSYC341OER/_pages/learning-expertise/learning.md

 What do you do when studying for an exam?
 Do you read your class notes and textbook (hopefully not for the very first time)?
 Do you try to find a quiet place without distraction?
 Do you use flash cards to test your knowledge?
 The choices you make reveal your theory of learning, but there is no reason for you to limit yourself to your own intuitions.
 There is a vast and vibrant science of learning, in which researchers from psychology, education, and neuroscience study basic principles of learning and memory.
 <figure style="float:right;margin-left:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/learn1.jpg" >
 <figcaption>When you study for a test, you incorporate your past knowledge into learning this new knowledge.
 That is, depending on your previous experiences, you will “learn” the material in different ways.
-UBC Learning Commons, https://goo.gl/eT0jvd, CC BY 2.0, https://goo.gl/BRvSA7 </figcaption>
+[1]</figcaption>
 </figure>
 In fact, learning is a much broader domain than you might think.
 Consider: Is listening to music a form of learning?
 More often, it seems listening to music is a way of avoiding learning.
 But we know that your brain’s response to auditory information changes with your experience with that information, a form of learning called auditory **perceptual learning** (Polley, Steinberg, & Merzenich, 2006).
 Each time we listen to a song, we hear it differently because of our experience.
 When we exhibit changes in behavior without having intended to learn something, that is called **implicit learning** (Seger, 1994), and when we exhibit changes in our behavior that reveal the influence of past experience even though we are not attempting to use that experience, that is called **implicit memory** (Richardson-Klavehn & Bjork, 1988).